1mS3r/learning/Conferences & Events/Pulpocon - 23/crafter_fullstack_notes.md

 `Adding new features  is important, but refactor the code to allow adding them easily is as important`

+## Working with Legacy code

+### Sprout method

+- Extract the new method/feature to add to legacy code in a new method and then add it to the old code

+### Wrap method

+- Extract all the old code in a new method, create the method with new logic and mix them in the main method.

+### What to look at?
+- Code Churn
+- Code smell
+- Automatic Refactors: Rename, extract variables, inline variable, etc...

 ### Other Notes

 - Scaffolding Testing: